BENEFITS

 UNINCORPORATED NONPROFIT ASSOCIATIONS

-UNAs are also not a "loophole" when created and stewarded in honor.
-They're a lawful, recognized method of private self-governance rooted in contract and natural rights.
-With the right intent, structure, and integrity, a UNA can organize, earn, serve, and protect without entering corporate, statutory, or IRS jurisdictions.
+UNAs are not a "loophole" when created and stewarded with integrity and honor.
+UNAs are a lawful, recognized method of private self-governance rooted in contract and natural rights.
+With intent, structure, and integrity, a UNA can organize, earn, serve, and protect without entering corporate, statutory, or IRS jurisdictions.

 * * * * *